 Fosters Positive Feelings

 As mentioned previously, being grateful fosters positive feelings.
-By taking advantage of the different ways you can be thankful, you will improve your overall lifestyle and see changes in how you think, act, and feelings about life challenges.
+By taking advantage of the different ways you can be thankful, you will improve your overall lifestyle and see how you think, act, and feel about life challenges.
 A grateful mindset helps to create and maintain a positive one.

 Reduces Anxiety & Depression